 Firm belief that all scholars can learn and achieve at high levels.
-Frequent internal assessments with data to drive instruction. • Clear, outcome-focused mission, understood by all, and evidenced throughout the school.
-Strong positive discipline code enforced by all. • Leader(s) highly visible ensuring all are focused on mission.
-Clear and frequent communications with parents regarding scholar performance.
-Highly-structured learning environment and organization.
-Strong curriculum focus on skill mastery.
-Classroom practices promote continuity (and predictability) from one classroom to another. • Extended school day and school year.
+Frequent internal assessments with data to drive instruction.
+Clear, outcome-focused mission, understood by all, and evidenced throughout the school.

+- Leader(s) highly visible ensuring all are focused on mission. - Clear and frequent communications with parents regarding scholar performance. - Highly-structured learning environment and organization. - Strong curriculum focus on skill mastery. - Classroom practices promote continuity (and predictability) from one classroom to another. - Extended school day and school year.